4.2.5 The AAT review process

 Within 14 days of making or being notified by the AAT of the application for an AAT first review, a party must give the AAT a copy of any current family violence order which they obtained against the other party to the review.

-A party must also advise the AAT if his or her whereabouts, residential address, contact details and place of employment are not known to the other party due to a history of family violence.
+A party must also advise the AAT if their whereabouts, residential address, contact details and place of employment are not known to the other party due to a history of family violence.

 Parties to a review